-There are many ways to obtain and maintain a healthy microbiome.
+There are many ways to support and maintain a healthy microbiome.

 We and our microbes have developed a beautiful interplay over the last million years.
-During birth, we passed through our mother’s birth canal, which is teeming with Lactobacilli.
-Our skin and mouth soaked up the bacteria like a sponge.
-The next thing we did was to breastfeed, taking in the colostrum which washed down the Lactobacilli with their favourite nutrient: milk sugars.
+During birth, we pass through our mother’s birth canal, which is teeming with Lactobacilli.
+Our skin and mouth soak up the bacteria like a sponge.
+When drinking from the breast, we take in the colostrum, which washes down the Lactobacilli with their favourite nutrient: milk sugars.

-This allowed the Lactobacilli to be the first bacteria to settle in our gut, supporting our digestion of the milk that would nurse us over the next several months.
-The mother’s breastmilk furthermore contains special sugars that enable the next “originator species” to settle, Bifidobacterium infantis.
+This allows the Lactobacilli to be the first bacteria to settle in our gut, supporting our digestion of the milk that nurses us over the next several months.
+The mother's breastmilk furthermore contains special sugars that enable the next “originator species” to settle, Bifidobacterium infantis.
 This natural way of birth and breastfeeding has existed for millions of years and selects the “good guys” to establish themselves in our gut and to banish the “bad guys”.

 If the normal passage through the birth canal is replaced by a caesarean section, the exposure to Lactobacilli will be missing and the healthy colonization of our gut will be in part delayed.
-At the moment, we don´t know the precise ways in which this delayed population of our healthy gut microbiome influences our development, but you are surely doing something good for your baby if you allow him or her a natural birth and breastfeed, if possible.
+At the moment, we don't know the precise ways in which this delayed population of our healthy gut microbiome influences our development.
+You are surely doing something good for your baby if you give him or her a natural birth and breastfeed, if it is possible for you.